CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Stop-Story-Splitting-By-Task-Decomposition.md

 D. Write down their critique into a piece of paper and send it to the owner (us) (30 minutes)
 ```

 But something is off.
-Our loyal food critic feels micromanaged, unheard, and like an order taker.
-But what have we done wrong?
+The work is now smaller, but the outcome is not.
+Nothing useful has been reviewed, validated, or delivered.

 Ultimately, we have split the story by task decomposition rather than value decomposition.
 Each task is split by the activities
 required to complete it.